riak/riak.github.io/versioned_docs/version-2.0.8/developing/usage/mapreduce.md

 For interactive use, however, it's not necessary to do so; instead, we can invoke the client library from the
-[Erlang shell](http://www.erlang.org/doc/man/shell.html) and define functions to send to Riak on the fly.
+[Erlang shell](http://www.erlang.org/doc/man/shell.html) and define functions to send to Riak KV on the fly.

 First we defined the map function, which specifies that we want to get the key for each object in the bucket `training` that contains the text